zuiderkwast/simpleton/README.md

 This is an experimental project, consisting of three parts:

-* this documentation,
+* documentation,
-* a compiler, written in Erlang, which compiles Lesser to C code,
+* a compiler `lsrc`, written in Erlang, which compiles Lesser to C code,
 * a runtime, written in C.

-The tree are evolving in parallel.

-Current status: This README only.
-A compiler and runtime with a few features exist, yet to be commited.
+Current status: See the ROADMAP.md in `lsrc`.

 Other characteristics and features
 ----------------------------------